 Tahini is naturally vegan, nut-free, and gluten-free!
 You don’t need to make any substitutions to have a wonderfully allergy-friendly Tahini Sauce.

-How to Make Tahini Sauce
+How to Make the Best Tahini Sauce

 You don’t need a blender or food processor for this easy recipe--just a bowl and a whisk!
 Start with tahini paste and lemon in a large bowl (this is important so you don’t spill as you’re adding ingredients) and start whisking.
 You’ll notice immediately how the tahini begins to thicken.
 Don’t worry; that’s totally normal!
 Slowly add water and continue whisking until your sauce reaches the desired consistency.